Course Offering Information

 Want to learn how to coach at the top level?
 This is the second step in learning how to coach: First you will watch our master coaches work with our HU quartets and choruses, then you will be gently guided to coach under the watchful eye of our master teachers.
 An online application is required for this class, and will will only accept 20 students.
 The application is on the Harmony Univerisity Website.
 CAP’s are asked to attend both morning (10:30 am) AND afternoon (4:30 pm) sessions, as well as our EARLY BIRD class on Monday, Wednesday, and Friday at 8 AM.

-This course will teach students how to solve several common pitfalls as a conductor and teach how to inspire expressiveness from the ensemble through appropriate gestures.
+This course will teach students how to solve several common pitfalls as a conductor and explore how to inspire expressiveness from the ensemble through the speed and intent behind gesture.
+This class is open to established as well as new and aspiring directors.

 This directing course is intended for front line BHS directors who are currently working with a chapter.
 If you are not a front line director, please select another course.
 This class will prepare you to be a better director, from emerging to master level.
 Review conducting basics while applying another level of musicality and artistry in the gesture.
 Hands-on conducting skills will allow you to more clearly show your intentions in our style.
 We will provide multiple directing opportunities in a collaborative learning environment.